Phyllis Morris (furniture designer): Early career

 While a teenager, Morris' family moved from Chicago to Los Angeles where she pursued art classes at UCLA as well as a brief stint in acting.
 In 1953 Morris created a lamp whose design was based on one of her primitive figure clay sculptures.
 The lamp was manufactured by W.J.
 Sloan's, a Los Angeles department store and became so successful that Morris decided to pursue self-manufacturing of the second lamp design—a poodle lamp modeled after her own pink-dyed poodle Pamela—and set up a factory in nearby Burbank.
 Three years later in 1956 Morris married Nathan Goller, a prominent Beverly Hills attorney, and together they had two children, James and Jamie.

 The poodle lamp propelled Morris into the limelight and it wasn't long before she became a local celebrity.
 Often wearing a full-length mink coat and pink pedal pusher slacks, she would drive throughout Los Angeles in a pink Cadillac convertible with its top down and the front and back seats filled with pink poodle lamps and real pink-dyed poodles in the front seat.
-Not only did the residents of L.A. take note of Morris and her colorful marketing technique, but famed newspaper columnist Walter Winchell eventually wrote "Who's the wise guy that said 'beauty and business don't mix?'
+Famed newspaper columnist Walter Winchell eventually wrote "Who's the wise guy that said 'beauty and business don't mix?'
 Meet striking blonde Phyllis Morris.
 She's been setting this nation's furniture styling for ten years."